 The Company is required to decommission, rehabilitate and restore mines and processing sites at the end of their producing lives to a condition acceptable to the relevant authorities.
 The provision has been calculated taking into account the estimated future obligations including the costs of dismantling and removal of facilities, restoration and monitoring of the affected areas.
-The provision for future restoration costs is the estimate agreed with the of the expenditure required to settle the restoration obligation at the reporting date.
+The provision for future restoration costs is the estimate agreed with the expenditure required to settle the restoration obligation at the reporting date.

-At December 31, 2013, there is a provision for rehabilitation of \$315,960 (2012: 215,600).
+At March 31, 2014 and 2013, there is a provision for rehabilitation of \$315,960.